A strict diet may not be necessary for you. Good food choices begin with a proper mindset.

-If you have sensitivity (or an allergy) to any particular food, your body will often tell you.
-Did your energy drop, or go up, after you ate?
+Your body will often tell you if you have a sensitivity (or an allergy) to any particular food.
+Did your energy drop or go up after you ate?

 Remember to give your body time to acclimate to the increase in fiber.